 I can’t exactly call ClinkNOORD a ‘secret spot’ because the Clink brand has been on my (and possibly your) radar for some time.

-And now the people behind two of the most popular hostels in London (Clink 78 and Clink 261) have opened their first hostel overseas.
-And because they’re a cool brand that know where it’s at, they’ve opened it in Amsterdam north.
+And now the people behind two of the most popular hostels in London (Clink 78 in an old courthouse and Clink 261) have opened their first hostel overseas.
+And because they’re a cool brand that knows where it’s at, they’ve opened it in Amsterdam north.

 ClinkNOORD has been born.

-Dorm rooms are rom €17 per night.
+Dorm rooms are from €17 per night.
 Private rooms are also available.